NPE Team Data Policy for the EU

 We also provide information and content to research partners and academics

-to conduct research that advances scholarship and innovation that support our business or mission, and enhances discovery and innovation on topics of general social welfare, technological advancement, public interest, health and well-being.
+to conduct research that advances scholarship and innovation that supports our business or mission and enhances discovery and innovation on topics of general social welfare, technological advancement, public interest, health and well-being.
 We may also provide content that is available to the public in aggregated format for non-commercial use.

 Law enforcement or legal requests.

 We share information with law enforcement or in response to legal requests in the circumstances outlined below.